symfony/symfony-docs/cookbook/serializer.rst

 ---------------------------

 .. versionadded:: 2.7
-    Serializer was introduced in Symfony 2.7.
+    Serializer metadata and the ability to cache them were introduced in Symfony 2.7.

 Metadata used by the Serializer component such as groups can be cached to enhance application performance.
 Any service implementing the ``Doctrine\Common\Cache\Cache``